AmirahParman/AmirahParman/README.md

 I’m fascinated by web development and I’m currently learning how to build websites with HTML, CSS and JavaScript.

-Currently reading Javascript from Beginner to Professional by Laurence Lars Svekis, Maaike van Putten & Rob Percival 📖
+📖 Javascript from Beginner to Professional by Laurence Lars Svekis, Maaike van Putten & Rob Percival </br>

+👨‍🏫Udemy: The Web Developer Bootcamp 2023

 I am looking to expand my portfolio of web projects and connect with other developers to learn from their insights.